hypherionmc/hypheriondocs/Simple Discord Link/config-mod.md

 title: Configuring the Mod
 ---

-Before continuing, start your server atleast once to have the default config file generated.
-This file will be located under `config/simple-discord-bot.toml`.
-Once this file has generated, you can go ahead and shut down the server for now.
++++ Requirements
+Before you can configure the mod, you need:

+* Have a Discord Bot created and invited to your server [See Here](initial-setup.md)
+* Started your server at-least once, to have the config file generated

++++ Config File Locations
+* Forge/Fabric/Quilt: `config/simple-discord-bot.toml`
+* Paper/Spigot/Bukkit: `plugins/SDLink/simple-discord-bot.toml`
++++

+***

 ### Adding the required information

 The very first thing to do, is to change the `botToken` field from "" to the token you copied from the previous setup.
-If you did not do this already, then please visit `Creating the Discord Bot`.
+If you did not do this already or don't have a bot token, then please visit `Creating the Discord Bot`.

 You can find the `botToken` in the `general` section of the config file.

 AN EXAMPLE: